premAI-io/state-of-open-source-ai/fine-tuning.md

 Transfer Learning
 ```

-**Examples of transfer learning:**

-1. In computer vision, let's take [ResNet-50](https://huggingface.co/microsoft/resnet-50) architecture which was pretrained on the ImageNet dataset.
-Now we use a classic [cats-vs-dogs](https://huggingface.co/datasets/cats_vs_dogs) dataset and use transfer learning for classification of cats and dogs.
-2. In Natural Language processing, let's take the [Google's BERT model](https://huggingface.co/google/bert_uncased_L-2_H-768_A-12) as our pre-trained model.
-Now we use this model we analyse sentiment by doing transfer learning on this, using [tweet sentiment classification dataset](https://huggingface.co/datasets/carblacac/twitter-sentiment-analysis).

-**Why and when to use Transfer learning?**

-Transfer learning is very much useful when we have the following constrains

-1. Limited data: Transfer learning is a useful solution when our dataset size i small.
-There we can leverage the knowledge from pretrained model and use that (extracted feature) to fit on our smaller task specific dataset.
-2. Training efficiency: Transfer learning is very useful when we are constrained with compute resources.
-Retraining the model from scratch can be very resource intensive.
-However the same performance of the model can be achieved through transfer learning without using much compute resource.
-Hence the training time is also very small compared to retraining the model.
+**Examples**:

+- Computer vision: take [ResNet-50](https://huggingface.co/microsoft/resnet-50) -- which was pretrained on the [ImageNet](TODO:link) dataset -- and replace the last layer with an object-detecting model (e.g. TODO model).
+This object-detecting model can now be trained to e.g. classify [cats-vs-dogs](https://huggingface.co/datasets/cats_vs_dogs).
+- Natural language processing: take [BERT](https://huggingface.co/google/bert_uncased_L-2_H-768_A-12) -- trained on TODO -- and replace the last layer with TODO.
+The final layers can be trained on the [tweet sentiment classification dataset](https://huggingface.co/datasets/carblacac/twitter-sentiment-analysis).

+**Use cases**:

+- Limited data: when domain-specific dataset size is small, a large model cannot be trained end-to-end without overfitting.
+However if the model is mostly a frozen general feature extractor, then the subsequent trainable layers are less likely to overfit.
+- Limited compute and time: retraining a large model from scratch requires a lot of compute resources and time.
+This is unnecessary if similar performance can be achieved through transfer learning (training just part of a large model).

-### Fine-Tuning
+### Fine-tuning

-From [Wikipedia’s](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) definition, Fine-tuning is an approach to transfer learning in which weights of a pre-trained model is trained on a new data.
-In some case we retrain the whole model on our domain specific dataset or in other cases, we just fine-tune on only a subset of the layers.
-Through fine-tuning, we are adapting our existing pretrained model on a task-specific dataset.
+The key difference here is none (or few) of the pre-trained model's weights are frozen.
+The pre-training process can be considered an intelligent weight initialisation prior to training on a domain-specific dataset.
+Essentially, the pre-training will leave the model weights close to a global (general) optimum, while the domain-specific training will find a local (task-specific) optimum.

 ```{figure-md} fine-tuning-architecture
 :class: caption